 After being taken in by Bruce, Jason received an excellent education and tutoring from both private tutors and Bruce.
-He has deep knowledge in many subjects, including Science, Math, Medicine, Geography, Criminology, World History and English.
+He has deep knowledge in many subjects including: Science, Math, Medicine, Geography, Criminology, World History and English.
 As a former Robin, Jason Todd possesses all the skills of someone trained by Batman but lacked the experience of Dick and Tim.
 After his resurrection, Jason furthered his knowledge in combat by using Talia Al Ghul's fortune to travel the world similar to what his former mentor did, but sought out much deadlier training.
 Talia also paid for Jason's tutoring in explosives, strategy, poisons, weapons, vehicles, stealth, antitoxins, and surveillance.
 Jason has trained his body to peak physical condition, being physically superior to most Olympic athletes but that may be due to the healing of the Lazarus Pit.
 He has returned to Gotham and proved to be an extremely dangerous martial artist.
-Jason's fighting style focuses on brutality, strength, and speed; he is shown to have studied over half-a dozen fighting styles and has proven to be a master of Aikido, Capoeira, Karate, Ninjutsu, Savate, Krav Maga, Kickboxing, and Tae Kwon Do.
-With these skills he maintains his place as one of DC's top martial artists.
-Jason Tood could be considered one of the deadliest pepole in the world.
+Jason's fighting style focuses on brutality, strength, and speed; he is shown to have studied over half-a-dozen fighting styles and has proven to be a master of Aikido, Capoeira, Karate, Ninjutsu, Savate, Krav Maga, Kickboxing, and Tae Kwon Do.
+With these skills, he maintains his place as one of DC's top martial artists.
+Jason Todd could be considered one of the deadliest people in the world.

 Jason has a particular taste for deception, and leaves traps for his enemies including: explosives, automated gun turrets, or electrical charges.